JoshuaWu1997/Auto-Trading-System/README.md

 GDrive: https://drive.google.com/file/d/12kxx7ccB3uSeskM8e7mbJXcQnJAs57JB/view?usp=sharing

 In addition, the `crawler.py` module is an implementation to crawl SH50 real-time market from Sina Finance.
-This provides a example about data structures in MySQL databases.
+This provides an example about data structures in MySQL databases.

+## Redis

+An example redis database is added which is the same as that of MySQL.

+## More databases...

+The interface of databases is completely seperated from main workflow. `Dealer` in `dealer.py` is the base class to deal with database-related communications and structures.